International Bachelor's degree programme

 The international bachelor's programme in physics is a three-year programme resulting in a Bachelor of Science degree.
 The programme starts by giving you the physics and math tools you need to further your education.
 As you specialise more and more, the programme becomes flexible, giving you the opportunity to choose among the courses you are most interested in.

-As a student at the bachelor's programme in physics, you will study courses in first cycle and second cycle during five semesters.
-During the sixth semester, you will perform an independent degree project, while taking other courses as well.
+As a student at the Bachelor's programme in physics, you will study courses in first cycle and second cycle during five semesters.
+During the sixth semester, you will perform an independent degree project, while taking courses of your own choice.

-The language of instruction in our international bachelor's degree programme is English.
-Your first semesters comprise compulsory courses.
-The following semesters can be filled with courses of your own choice.
+The language of instruction in our international Bachelor's degree programme is English.

 When you have finished your Bachelor programme, you may start on a two-year Master programme.